shimming-toolbox/shimming-toolbox/docs/source/contributing/CONTRIBUTING.rst

 Opening a Branch
 ----------------

-If you are part of the core developer team, you can open a branchdirectly in this repository.
+If you are part of the core developer team, you can open a branch directly in this repository.
 Prefix the branch name with a personal identifier (e.g. your initials) and a forward slash; If the branch you are working on is in response to an issue, provide the issue number;
 Add some text that make the branch name meaningful.